 As outlined in the table above, most of our assets are taxonomy non-eligible assets.
 There are several reasons for this effect.
-First, we have treated government bonds as non-eligible as there are no criteria to classify such investments in the EU taxonomy regulation (51.6% of total invested assets).
-Second, investments in non-EU companies are not subject to EU Corporate Social Responsibility Reporting requirements according to the Corporate Social Responsibility Directive (2014/95/EU) and thus investments in these companies are excluded from the taxonomy-eligible activities according to the taxonomy regulation (16.2% of total invested assets).
-Lastly, 6.0% of our invested assets were classified as non-eligible due to a lack of available data.
+First, government bonds are non-eligible as there are no criteria to classify such investments in the EU taxonomy regulation (63.0% of total invested assets).
+As a consequence, government bonds are excluded from the denominator of the eligibility ratio as mentioned above.
+Second, investments in non-EU companies are not subject to EU Corporate Social Responsibility Reporting requirements according to the Corporate Social Responsibility Directive (2014/95/EU) and thus investments in these companies are excluded from the taxonomy-eligible activities according to the taxonomy regulation (13.9% of total invested assets).